Arau/hugo-docs-playground/content/v1/docs/operations/firstpvc.md

             claimName: pvc-1
     ```

-    In the Pod definition above the volume v1, which references the PVC created
+    In the Pod definition above volume v1 references the PVC created in step 2,
-    in step 2, is mounted in the pod at /mnt.
-In this example a debian image is
+    and is mounted in the pod at /mnt.
+In this example a debian image is used
-    used for the container but any container image with a shell would work for
+    for the container but any container image with a shell would work for this
-    this example.
+    example.

 1. Confirm that the pod is up and running
     ```bash
     $ kubectl get pods
     NAME      READY   STATUS    RESTARTS   AGE
     d1        1/1     Running   0          1m